SEC Pulse Header NEW-1

 Immediately after the Tolling Period, starting on July 1, 2020, companies will receive the balance of any pending compliance period or hearings panel exception to regain compliance with the applicable requirement.
 Nasdaq has stated that it will continue to monitor securities to determine if they regain compliance during the relief period.

-Topics: NASDAQ, coronavirus, COVID-19
+Topics: Nasdaq, coronavirus, COVID-19

 SEC COVID-19 Relief: Forms 144